How to Cook Beef Spare Ribs

 Preheat oven to 350°

-Place ribs in a large shallow roasting pan and bake, uncovered, for 45 minutes.
+Place ribs in a large shallow roasting pan and bake, covered, for 45 minutes.
 Drain off all drippings.
 Baste with sauce.
 Bake uncovered for 75 – 90 minutes longer turning and basting with additional sauce halfway through.

 Enjoy!